FTeen-PA/fteenapp/README.md

 ```
 ## ⚠ NOTE: This project is currently supported on Windows OS and Mac OS

+## Methodology :
+FTeen was designed on the idea of (RAG) Retrieval-Augmented Generation, where he segmented the data based on the principles of vectorize data and summoned responses based on the question.

 ### To get started run main.py
 ```sh